• Skip to main content

 • Place the empty cast iron skillet on the stove.
 Turn it on medium-high for about 3-5 minutes to preheat.

 • Once the pan is good and hot, it is time to start cooking.
-Gently place each chicken breast into the hot skillet.
-Then leave it alone.
-Do not flip it, poke it, or move it.
+Gently place each chicken breast into the hot skillet. (do not over crowd the pan, you want space between each piece of chicken)

 • Let the chicken cook for 4-5 minutes on the first side.